zaiisao/Documentation/en/Video/screensharing_web.md

 - Video conference: the speaker can share an image of a local file, web page, or presentation with other users in the channel.
 - Online class: the teacher can share slides or notes with students.

+## Working Principles

+Screen sharing on the web client is enabled by creating a screen-sharing stream.

+- If you publish the screen-sharing stream only, set `video` as `false`, and `screen` as `true` when creating a stream.
+- If you publish both the local video stream and your screen-sharing stream, you need to create two client objects:
+  - A client object for sending the local stream: Set `video` as true and `screen` as false.
+  - A client object for sending the screen-sharing stream: Set `video` as false and `screen` as true.

 ## Implementation